Mid-Sussex railways: Electrification on to Arundel Junction

 The Pullman car services provided in steam trains to Bognor Regis were discontinued, and catering in new buffet cars provided was in the hands of the Pullman Car Company.

 The number of trains from Horsham to London rose from 49 to 72 a day; Bognor services doubled and Portsmouth services increased by 50 per cent.
 The new service was based on hourly fast trains from London Victoria which ran to Portsmouth and Bognor Regis stopping at Sutton, Dorking North, Horsham, Pulborough, Arundel and Barnham, where the train divided.
 A connecting train was provided at Arundel for Littlehampton.

 In addition to the hourly trains via Sutton and Dorking, three of the fast trains daily ran via Redhill and Three Bridges, but made the same stops south of Horsham.
-The fastest train was 17.18 Victoria to Bognor, which took only 87 minutes, running fast as far as Horsham and Arundel.
+The fastest train was the 17:18 Victoria to Bognor, which took only 87 minutes, running fast as far as Horsham and Arundel.
 Trains from Waterloo previously terminating at Dorking North were extended to Horsham.
 In the first six months of the new electric service receipts rose 13%.

 One suburban train each hour from Waterloo to Dorking North via Wimbledon and one train from London Bridge to Dorking North via Mitcham Junction were extended to Horsham, calling at all stations.
 Additionally, one other Waterloo train was extended as far as Holmwood.